12 Things You Need to Know About Your Nest Thermostat

 • Find the Settings icon.

-• As your Nest scans available networks, find your Wi-Fi and, if you have one, put in your password.
+• After your Nest has scanned nearby networks, locate your Wi-Fi and, if necessary, put in your password.

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
 According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
-It can be recharged using a USB charger that comes with the Nest.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. Shutting Off a Nest Thermostat

-If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.

 • Or, from the main menu, go to Mode and select Off.